Jennifer F. Hillman

 “Dishonesty as a Grounds for Ineligibility as a Fiduciary”

-“When A Trust Is No Longer Economical”
+““When A Trust Is No Longer Economical”

 Bar Affiliations

-Nassau County Women’s Bar Foundation, board of directors
+Nassau County Women’s Bar Foundation

-Nassau County Bar Association, Surrogate’s Court Committee, Co-chair 2018-2020
+Nassau County Bar Association, Surrogate’s Court Committee

 Education

-St. John’s University School of Law, Juris Doctor
+St. John’s University School of Law, J.D.

 Marist College, B.A

 Jennifer is a former chair of the New York State Bar Association’s Trusts and Estates Section, a position she earned after many years serving on the executive committee as chair of the Estate Litigation Committee and co-chair of the Government Relations and Legislation Committee.
-Through each of these roles, Jennifer actively assisted the Section in promoting new legislation, and several of her own proposals have been signed into law.
+Through each of these roles, Jennifer actively assisted the section in promoting new legislation, and several of her own proposals have been signed into law.
 In 2022, she was selected to be a Fellow of The New York Bar Foundation.

 Jennifer currently serves on the New York City Bar Association’s Trusts, Estates & Surrogate’s Courts Committee for a three-year term ending in 2025.
 She was elected by her peers as a fellow of the American College of Trust and Estate Counsel (ACTEC).
-In 2022, she was selected to be a Fellow of The New York Bar Foundation and appointed to the Committee on Membership.
+In 2022, she was selected to be a fellow of The New York Bar Foundation and appointed to the Committee on Membership.
 She is a member of the Estate Planning Council of Nassau County and the Nassau County Bar Association, where she served as co-chair of the Surrogates Court Committee.

 Jennifer has received an AV Preeminent® ranking by Martindale-Hubbell, given to attorneys who are ranked by their peers at the highest level of professional excellence for their legal expertise, communication skills, and ethical standards.